 Call tokens

 A call token is a short-lived credential your backend mints via TelAPI and gives to a client app.
-The client exchanges the token for a WebRTC session against a Delphi endpoint, without ever holding the long-lived API key.
+The client exchanges the token for a WebRTC voice session against a Delphi endpoint, without ever holding the long-lived API key.

 Why a token instead of the API key